Efficient Video Transformers with Spatial-Temporal Token Selection: Spatial-Temporal Token Selection

-In this section, we introduce how to train the overall framework in end-to-end fashion.
-To differentiate through the Top-K operator, we resort to the perturbed maximum approach~\cite{berthet2020learning, cordonnier2021differentiable}.
-In particular, selecting important tokens as a Top-K problem with sorted indices is equivalent to solving a linear program of the following form:
+To learn the parameters of the scorer network using an end-to-end training without introducing any auxiliary losses, we resort to the perturbed maximum method~\cite{berthet2020learning,cordonnier2021differentiable} to construct a differentiable Top-K operator.
+In particular, selecting Top-K tokens is equivalent to solving a linear program of the following form: